U.S., Canada and Mexico sign agreement - again - to replace NAFTA

 But Pelosi said she lost her bid to remove liability protections for internet service providers, a provision she had called a “giveaway” to big tech companies.

-U.S. Trade Representative Lighthizer included a last-minute demand of Mexico for a tighter definition of steel and aluminum in USMCA’s automotive rules of origin to be “melted and poured” in North America.
+Lighthizer included a last-minute demand of Mexico for a tighter definition of steel and aluminum in the deal’s automotive rules of origin - to be “melted and poured” in North America.
 While USMCA originally required 70% of the metals used in North American vehicle production come from the region, it did not specify production methods, opening the door to the use of semi-finished metals from China and elsewhere.

 Mexico and Canada agreed to a seven-year phase-in of the new standard for steel, industry sources familiar with the deal said.
 The aluminum demand was dropped, but with the caveat that it would be reconsidered in 10 years.

-Additional reporting by David Lawder in Washington; Abraham Gonzalez and Daina Beth Solomon in Mexico City; Writing by Dan Burns; Editing by Frank Jack Daniel, Nick Zieminski and Jonathan Oatis
+Additional reporting by David Lawder in Washington; Abraham Gonzalez and Daina Beth Solomon in Mexico City; Writing by Dan Burns; Editing by Frank Jack Daniel, Jonathan Oatis and Rosalba O'Brien